MicrosoftDocs/cpp-docs/docs/standard-library/basic-streambuf-class.md

 ### Return Value

-If the function cannot succeed, it returns -1.
+If the function can't succeed, it returns -1.
 The default behavior is to return zero.

 ### Remarks

 `sync` involves writing out any elements between the beginning and next pointers for the output buffer.
-It does not involve putting back any elements between the next and end pointers for the input buffer.
+It doesn't involve putting back any elements between the next and end pointers for the input buffer.

 ## <a name="traits_type"></a> basic_streambuf::traits_type